 No matter your dog’s size, bread is something that most dogs quickly develop a fascination with.
-Usually, it starts as a table scrap, or used as a temporary treat during training sessions.
+Usually, it starts as a table scrap or a temporary treat during training sessions.
 No matter the type of dog you have, it’s not uncommon for a piece of bread to get them drooling in seconds flat.
 But what happens when your pup eats bread but eats way too much of it?

 When eaten in moderation, most bread is fairly harmless.
-But if Fido ate a full loaf, it can cause consitpation, and other symptoms.
+But if Fido ate a full loaf, it can cause constipation and other symptoms.
 There are also some types of bread that include ingredients that could be very toxic for your pup.

 So when should you worry?
-In the article below, we will walk through what you can expect if your dog ate a little bread, or an entire loaf.
+In the article below, we will walk through what you can expect if your dog ate a little bread or an entire loaf.
 We also explain what you’ll likely want to look out for, and when it’s time to call your veterinarian.
 Let’s jump in!